fracassi-marco/JetChart/README.md

 A Jetpack Compose library for creating beautiful and interactive charts.

-The library supports a wide variety of chart types, including bar charts, line charts, pie chart, donut charts...
+The library supports a wide variety of chart types, including bar charts, line charts, pie chart, donut charts, gauge chart...

 Charts can be customized to match your app's style, and they can be animated to provide a more engaging user experience.